 The Company buys back shares (and subsequently cancels them) from time to time as part of its capital strategy.
 On November 1, 2023, the Company announced that it plans to repurchase up to \$1.0 billion of its common shares (see note 21).
 This new buyback program is in addition to the \$2.0 billion repurchase program that the Company completed in the three months ended March 31, 2023.
 Share repurchases are typically executed under a NCIB.
 Shares will be repurchased for the new buyback program under a renewed NCIB, which was approved by the TSX and effective on November 1, 2023.
 Under the renewed NCIB up to 10 million common shares may be repurchased between November 3, 2023 and November 2, 2024.
-The Company may repurchase common shares in open market transactions on the TSX, the NYSE and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases or share purchase program agreement purchases if the Company receives, if applicable, an issuer bid exemption order in the future from applicable securities regulatory authorities in Canada for such purchases.
+The Company may repurchase common shares in open market transactions on the TSX, the NYSE and/or other exchanges and alternative trading systems, if eligible, or by such other means as may be permitted by the TSX and/or NYSE or under applicable law, including private agreement purchases or share purchase program agreement purchases.
 The price that the Company will pay for common shares in open market transactions will be the market price at the time of purchase or such other price as may be permitted by the TSX.